andreas-mausch/andreas-mausch.github.io/posts/2021-05-14-monitoring-grafana/index.md

 and you can drop Alertmanager if you're using Grafana 9.0+ with the unified alerting system.

 You still need Alertmanager if other services beside Grafana send alerts.

+# Let Loki detect the log level

+In order to filter for only warnings or errors, you can use a new configuration to automatically detect the log level.

+For this, you need to enable `allow_structured_metadata` and `discover_log_levels`.
+Both are enabled by default on newer installations.

+Structured metadata requires schema v13 and the TSDB index type.

+In my experience, the detection was not 100% reliable, and some lines beginning with `WARN: something went wrong` would be detected as error.